AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/connect-set-up-service.md

    - Enter your email address
    - Enter your Admin account password

-1. Configure [!UICONTROL API Resource Access permissions] for the integration—select `[!UICONTROL All]`
+1. Configure API Resource Access permissions for the integration with the following:

+   - Sales > BOPIS Order update
+   - System > Store Fulfillment App Permissions

 1. Generate the access tokens for authentication by saving and activating the integration.